johnkou97/johnkou97.github.io/_projects/reinforcement.md

     </div>
 </div>
 <div class="caption">
     Video animations of the agent's behavior in the `Catch` environment, during different stages of the training process.
 Each video contains 5 evaluation episodes (no exploration or training).
 Left: beginning of training (after 0 epochs of training).
-Right: middle of training (after 50 epochs of training).
+Right: first stages of training (after 50 epochs of training).
 </div>

 <div class="row">